Learning Generalizable Vision-Tactile Robotic Grasping Strategy for Deformable Objects via Transformer

-The trained frameworks are then deployed on a 7-DOF KUKA LBR iiwa robot manipulator to estimate the safe grasping force via inference for both seen and unseen fruits.
-During inference, we sample the force thresholds as integers between 4 and 16, and for each sample, we adopt the same fused physical embedding obtained from performing two pre-defined explorative actions.
-The robot then grasps each fruit 50 times.
+Then, the trained frameworks are deployed on a $7$-DOF KUKA LBR iiwa robot manipulator to estimate the safe grasping force via inference for both seen and unseen fruits.
+During inference, we sample the force thresholds as integers between $4$ and $16$, and for each sample, we adopt the same fused physical embedding obtained from performing two pre-defined explorative actions.
+The robot then grasps each fruit $50$ times.
 Table.~\ref{tab:onlinegrasping} shows the success rate and the average on-board computation time for one sample.
 It can be seen from Table.~\ref{tab:onlinegrasping} that the Transformer models outperform the CNN+LSTM model significantly, for both seen and unseen fruit grasping.

+{We demonstrate the total computation time for each successful grasping.
+As we show in Table.~\ref{tab:onlinegrasping}, our framework with ViViT takes 0.29s for each force threshold sample.
+In total, we have 13 samples (all integers between 4 and 16), so the total on-board computation time is around 3.77s.
+We also allow 15 seconds for the endure time for the two explorative actions.
+As a result, for each successful grasping, it takes around 20 seconds in total, and this indicates our framework can accomplish 180 graspings per hour.
+It should be noted that since we only use CPU (11th Gen Intel(R) Core(TM) i9-11900K @ 3.50GHz) during online deployment, we believe our framework shows the potential for real-time industrial application, with further computational improvement or even GPU implementations.}

-It is noteworthy that in spite of the variations in grasping position and fruit status caused by manual fruit reloading and slight fruit spoilage, the framework is still able to select the safe grasping threshold for each grasp.
+It is noteworthy that in spite of the \textit{variations in grasping position} caused by manual fruit reloading, \textit{slight fruit spoilage} caused by squeezing, and \textit{unseen fruit type (kiwi)}, the framework is still able to select the safe grasping threshold for each grasp.